From Survival to Thrival: The Mentally Agile not only Survive but Thrive

 Using our collaborative skills, we humans have not only survived adverse conditions but also become the dominant species on the planet even though we are not the largest or the strongest.
 Good organization overpowers muscular strength.
 Imagine a gigantic, strong gorilla in conflict with a hundred lemurs.
 Which side has the best chance of winning?
 The answer depends on many factors.
 If the lemurs can cooperate efficiently and marshal themselves in formations surrounding the gorilla, they may be able to outmaneuver it.
 But if each of them worries only about saving its own skin and they run in separate directions, some will survive while others will be killed.

-Would you like our articles sent directly to you?
-Then subscribe to our monthly newsletter.
+Would you like the newest knowledge and inspiration sent directly to you?

 3 areas to focus on for staying mentally agile